Chile Piquin

 • Heat a cast-iron skillet or comal over medium, then dry toast the chiles for ~60 seconds, stirring frequently, until fragrant.

-• Bring a saucepan of water to boil, then turn the heat off, add the piquin chiles in, cover the pot, and let them rehydrate for 10-15 minutes, or until they feel soft.
+• Bring a saucepan of water to boil, then turn the heat off, add the piquin chiles, cover the pot, and let them rehydrate for 10-15 minutes until soft.

-• Your chiles are now ready to be used in a wide variety of Mexican soups, sauces, and marinades.
+• Your piquin chiles are now ready to be used in various Mexican soups, sauces, and marinades.

 Notes

-• The weight used for this recipe is an example only.
+The weight used in this recipe is an example only.
 The amount needed will depend on the size of the recipe.

 Nutrition